 - Nasturtium

-This type of cooking would include herbs that grow well in sun, but it also includes a few that prefer shade.
+Mexican cooking includes herbs that grow well in the sun, but it also includes a few that prefer shade.
 If you don’t have an ideal spot (about 6 hours of sun a day, but some shade), you might want to separate these herbs into two pots.

 - Cilantro (partial shade)